-validation of the local modelling approach.
-As with 20 local samples, validation statistics also show good performance of PLSR models using RS-LOCAL subsets that contained as few as 5, 7 and 10 local samples ($R^2 = 0.94 - 0.96$, bias = $-0.12 - 1.51R^2 = 0.93$ to 0.96, bias = 0.2 to 1.651, RMSE = 2.78% to 3.5% total carbon; Figure F1).
+As with 20 local samples, validation statistics also show good performance of PLSR models using RS-LOCAL subsets that contained as few as 5, 7 and 10 local samples ($R^2 = 0.94 - 0.96$, bias = -0.12 - 1.51, RMSE = 2.78% to 3.5% total carbon; Figure 7).
 Validations with 5 and 10 local samples are very similar, while validation of the model with 7 local samples performed the worst among the three.
 Model performance of the RS-LOCAL calibration iterations themselves, with 5, 7 and 10 local samples, did not vary considerably.
-2.71% to 3.89% total carbon, RPD = 3.38 to 4.86 and RPIQ = 4.93 to 7.09; Appendix F).

-We compared overall goodness of fit using R^2 , biasand accuracy using RMSE of different scenarios of R^2 , bias, RMSE RPD and RPIQ as indicators of overall model performance depending on the number of local HAFL samples in each calibration scheme for all three modelling approaches: 1) local, 2) SSL spiking and 3) RS-LOCAL subsets depending on the number of local HAFL samples included in each PLSR (Figure ??).
+We compared overall goodness of fit using R^2 , bias and accuracy using RMSE for different scenarios of 1) local, 2) SSL spiking and 3) RS-LOCAL subsets depending on the number of local HAFL samples included in each PLSR (Figure 8).
 Each calibrated model was again validated with all remaining HAFL samples not included during calibration.
 All model validations showed a high goodness of fit ($R^2 \ge 0.94$), except when the calibration only included 3 local samples in a RS-LOCAL subset.
-Purely local (Figures 7 & 8).
-R^2 was a poor indicator of model performance and did not show substantial differences between modelling approaches and calibration schemes (Figure 7).
-Local models showed the lowest bias, regardless of the number of samples used during calibration (Figure 7).
+Purely local models showed the lowest bias, regardless of the number of samples used during calibration.
 The bias of validations of spiked SSL models only lowered slightly as the number of local samples was increased and remained large overall (> 3).
-Bias was reduced significantly in validated models of RS-LOCAL subsets when at least 5 local samples were included and continued to decrease slightly with increasing number of local samples, although models.
-Models with 5 and 10 samples stand out with very little bias.

-Model accuracy (RMSE) varied considerably between calibrations and validations when SSL samples were used during calibration (Figure 7).
-There was less of a difference between calibration and validation in local models, where the RMSE decreased with increasing number of local samples in model calibration.
-As with model bias, the RS-LOCAL subsets again showed a threshold or minimum of 5 samples in order for the RMSE of model validations to lower significantly.
-Model validations of local and RS-LOCAL subsets showed very similar accuracy overall (RMSE $\approx 3\%$ total carbon).
-However, only 5 or 10 local samples were required to achieve an accuracy of RMSE = 3.16 or 2.71 % SC, respectively (Figure 7 & Appendix F).
-In contrast, local modelling approaches required 50 local samples to achieve a RMSE of < 3% SC.
+Bias was reduced significantly in validated models of RS-LOCAL subsets when at least 5 local samples were included and continued to decrease with increasing number of local samples, although models with 5 and 10 samples stand out with very little bias.
+Model accuracy (RMSE) varied considerably between calibrations and validations when SSL samples were used during calibration.
+There was less of a difference between calibration and validation in local models, where the RMSE decreased with or minimum of 5 samples in order for the RMSE of model validations to lower significantly.
+Model validations of local and 270 RS-LOCAL subsets showed very similar accuracy overall (RMSE $\approx 3\%$ total carbon).